ncatlab/nlab-content/pages/2358.md

 ## rough notes from a talk##

->the following are rough unpolished notes taken more or less verbatim from some seminar talk -- needs attention
+>the following are rough unpolished notes taken more or less verbatim from some seminar talk -- needs attention, meaning: **somebody should go through this and polish**

-## ...

 We will talk about a lifting problem that will lead to the formulation of [[tmf]].
 This requires [[E-infinity ring]]s and [[derived algebraic geometry]].